tokio-rs/website/content/docs/getting-started/tls.md

 Here we take the future from the previous step, `tls_handshake`, and use [`and_then`] again to continue the computation.
-The [`write_all`] combinator writes the entirety of our HTTP request, issueing multiple writes as necessary.
+The [`write_all`] combinator writes the entirety of our HTTP request, issuing multiple writes as necessary.
 Here we're just doing a simple HTTP/1.0 request, so there's not much we need to write.